KStandiford/Piccolo_OS_Plus/docs/mainpage.md

 the kernal.

 The _kernel_ (or _scheduler_) is `piccolo_start()` which is called by `main()` and never returns.
-In the multi-core environment, the scheduler runs simultaously on _both_ cores.
+In the multi-core environment, the scheduler runs simultaneously on _both_ cores.
 Tasks are created during initialization (before `piccolo_start()` is called) or may be created by another task during its execution.
 The scheduler (or schedulers) picks the next task that can be run (in a round-robin fashion), and transfers control to that task at the precise point where it left off execution during its last "turn" to run.
-A task may cooperatively relinquish control to the scheduler when it needs to pause or reaches a convenient point or the scheduler may pre-emptively "seize" control if the task has used its allocated slice of computing time.
+A task may cooperatively relinquish control to the scheduler when it needs to pause or reaches a convenient point or the scheduler may preemptively "seize" control if the task has used its allocated slice of computing time.
 At that point, the scheduler moves on to the next task available to run.
 The details of this process are described in the `Theory of Operation` and [Piccolo V1.1](https://github.com/garyexplains/piccolo_os_v1.1/blob/main/README.md) tabs of the documentation.

 ## Overview of Key New Features
 ### Pre-emptive Scheduling
-Without pre-emptive scheduling (ie. Picollo OS v1), a task would continue to execute until it voluntarily yielded the processor back to the scheduler.
+Without pre-emptive scheduling (ie. Piccolo OS v1), a task would continue to execute until it voluntarily yielded the processor back to the scheduler.
 A compute intensive (or uncooperative) task could keep the processor too long and delay other tasks too much.
 (Indeed, the task could keep the processor forever, preventing any other task from running.)
 For pre-emptive scheduling, the kernal sets a timer